JShim-CS/AngleEstimator/README.md

 # AngleEstimator
 AngleEstimator

-Estimates the angle of a straight-lined objects such as pens, rectangular boxes relative to the horizon
+Estimates the angle of straight-lined objects such as pens, rectangular boxes relative to the horizon

 HSV Color masking concept inspired by: @murtazasworkshop (on Youtube).